paylogic/pip-accel/README.rst

 In addition, since version 0.9 ``pip-accel`` contains a simple mechanism that detects missing system packages when a build fails and prompts the user whether to install the missing dependencies and retry the build.

+The ``pip-accel`` program is tested on Python 2.6, 2.7 and 3.4 although support for Python 3 is very new so may still have some issues.

 Status
 ------